 The Compressed Spindle Cowrie (Hiatavolva coarctata) is also known as the Pink Allied Cowrie.
 They are not a true cowries , instead they are in the Ovulidae family also known as False Cowries or Cowry Allies.
 They are predatory or parasitic marine gatropod molluscs in the same super family Cypraeodea as the true cowries.
-Compressed Spindle Cowrie are small and are hard to spot.
+Compressed Spindle Cowrie are small and are very hard to spot.

 As their name Compressed Spindle Cowrie suggests, they have a proportionately long shell which is compressed.
 Because of the pointy ends they resemble a spindle, hence the name.
 The exterior of the shell is a whitish color but is usually covered by the mantle.
 Their diet is highly specialized and they feed only on one species of sea whip.
 As can be seen in the images the mantle closely resembles the sea whip providing them with excellent camouflage.
 The papilla on the shell closely resemble the polyps on their prey.
 They grow up to 3 cm in length.